dp-tran/fqhc-practice/README.md

 # FQHC Performance Analysis: Texas vs. Top Performing States

-This project analyzes Federally Qualified Health Center (FQHC) performance metrics across multiple states using 5 years of Uniform Data System (UDS) data provided by HRSA.
+(copied from Stephanie) This project analyzes Federally Qualified Health Center (FQHC) performance metrics across multiple states using 5 years of Uniform Data System (UDS) data provided by HRSA.
 The goal is to compare Texas with high-performing states on key public health indicators to identify opportunities for improvement.

 ## 📊 Project Goals